straup/flickr-commons-metadata/README.md

 	-rw-r--r--  1 asc  staff  2273 Dec 20 15:49 83979593@N00/224/682/902/224682902-i.json
 	-rw-r--r--  1 asc  staff  2060 Dec 20 15:49 83979593@N00/224/682/902/224682902-s.json

+As of mid-morning December 21 (2013) metadata files contain a `flarchive:created` attribute which is a Unix timestamp indicating when the file was last archived.

+For example:

+	$> cat 6260452122-i.json | python -mjson.tool
+	{
+	    "flarchive:created": 1387636691,
+	    "photo": {
+        	"comments": {
+   	         "_content": "0"
+        	},
+	    ... and so on
+	}

+_That means as of mid-morning December 21 (2013) a bunch of metadata files archived before this date are still missing the `flarchive:created` attribute._

 ## Details

 Not all (read: most) participating institutions have been added to the